UoB-COMSM0110/2024-group-3/README.md

 ----------------------------------------------------------------------------------------------------------

 ### Interpreting the Results
-Using these results we are able to calculate the perceived difference in workload.
-First we used the formula  _(x - 1) * 5_ [where __x__ = score)  to calculate the participant's perceived demand for each dimension.
-Using these scores we can calculate the total perceived workload for each participant, using the formula  _(sum of each dimension) / 6_  to calculate their overall rating, as given in the final column of both tables.
+Using these results Florence was able to calculate the perceived difference in workload.
+First she used the formula  _(x - 1) * 5_ [where __x__ = score)  to calculate the participant's perceived demand for each dimension.
+Using these scores she then calculated the total perceived workload for each participant, using the formula  _(sum of each dimension) / 6_  to calculate their overall rating, as given in the final column of both tables.

 Comparing the two sets of data gave us this information :